Please note: Proof of vaccination for those eligible is required. Masks are optional but encouraged.

 The prime directive in Judaism is to be holy because the Divine is holy.
 This directive implies that we are called upon to emulate the Divine.
-In two sessions (second on Thursday, August 11), Dr. Joel Friedman will explore strategies for achieving this objective through a participatory series of Tai Chi-type movements, lecture,s and lively discussion.
+In two sessions (the first was held on Thursday, August 4), Dr. Joel Friedman will explore strategies for achieving this objective through a participatory series of Tai Chi-type movements, lectures, and lively discussion.
 The sessions will draw from text, liturgy, mystical traditions, symbols, and ritual movements from Judaism as well as imagery from quantum physics and concepts derived from tai chi practice and philosophy.

 Joel M. Friedman is an MD, Ph.D. research scientist at the Albert Einstein College of Medicine.
 He is a Professor and the former Chairman of the Department of Physiology and Biophysics, where he holds Young Men’s Division Chair in Cardiovascular Physiology.
 Dr. Friedman has deep expertise in an extensive range of biomolecular and translational medicine modalities including protein dynamics, hemoglobin, transfusion medicine, anti-inflammatory strategies, wound healing, anti-infective strategies, and topical, transdermal, and IV drug delivery platforms.
 For the past decade, he has emerged as a leader in harnessing nitric oxide for therapeutic use.
 He is the author of almost 200 peer-reviewed research papers including many in top-tier journals such as Science, Nature and the Proceedings of the National Academy of Science.
 He has secured multiple public and private sector grants and generated multiple patents